MCG-NJU/MixSort/README.md

 # MixSort

-MixSort is designed to enhance the appearance-based association performance and can be applied to any trackers that follow the tracking-by-detection paradigm, such as [ByteTrack](https://github.com/ifzhang/ByteTrack) and [OC-SORT](https://github.com/noahcao/OC_SORT).
+MixSort is the proposed baseline tracker in [**SportMOT**](https://github.com/MCG-NJU/SportsMOT).
+It's designed to enhance the appearance-based association performance and can be applied to any trackers that follow the tracking-by-detection paradigm, such as [ByteTrack](https://github.com/ifzhang/ByteTrack) and [OC-SORT](https://github.com/noahcao/OC_SORT).

 <p align="center"><img src="assets/pipeline.png" width="500"/></p>